Save Your Smile with Root Canals at Algonquin Smiles

 A root canal treatment is a simple, nonsurgical, endodontic procedure that restores your infected tooth so that it doesn’t require extraction.
 Root canal therapy also prevents the infection in your tooth from spreading to your other teeth, your jawbone, or even your bloodstream.

-Dr. Audrey performs root canal therapy in the office with local anesthesia.
+Dr. Audrey and Dr. Donald Ross perform root canal therapy in the office with local anesthesia.
 Dental professionals in the United States perform more than 14 million root canal procedures a year, with a 90% success rate.

 How did my tooth get infected?